-Our 15-member EU and Competition Law team, based in Lisbon and Porto, is widely recognised for its in-depth knowledge in all aspects of EU Law and European and Portuguese Competition Law.
-We provide comprehensive advice on merger control, dominance, horizontal and vertical restraints and state aids, ensuring expert assistance before the European Commission and the Portuguese Competition Authority, as well as before National and European Courts.
-We have an extensive experience representing clients on a wide range of industries, such as energy, financial services, communications, healthcare, broadcasting, advertising, land and air transportation, retail, logistics, mining, food and beverages, tourism and agriculture.
+Our 14-member EU and Competition Law team, based in Lisbon and Porto, is widely recognised for its in-depth knowledge in all aspects of EU Law and European and Portuguese Competition Law.
+We provide comprehensive advice on merger control, dominance, horizontal and vertical agreements and state aids, ensuring expert assistance before the Portuguese Competition Authority and the European Commission, as well as before National and European Courts.
+We have an extensive experience representing clients on a wide range of industries, such as energy, financial services, communications, pharmaceuticals, broadcasting, advertising, land, sea and air transportation, retail distribution, logistics, mining, food and beverages, tourism and agriculture.